OhmGeek/GamerZ/README.md

 # GamerZ
-Placeholder for some form of game, part of the GitHub/Itch.io game jam.
+Placeholder for some form of game, to be created during the GitHub/Itch.io game jam.